The quenched fraction of satellites around simulated Milky Way-mass galaxies: Summary and Conclusions

+\item \textbf{The discrepancy in FIRE-2 is amplified in the paired MW-M31 analogs, but is not driven solely by environment.} Splitting the FIRE-2 hosts into isolated and paired systems reveals that the strongest inversion of the radial quenched-fraction trend occurs in the paired hosts, where quenched fractions increase with projected distance.
+However, the isolated FIRE-2 hosts also exhibit a modest deficit of quenched satellites at small radii relative to the observations and the other simulations.
+The paired systems lack high-mass satellites and show strong radial segregation between star-forming and quenched satellites, but the absence of high-mass satellites alone does not explain the radial discrepancy.
+Instead, the behavior appears linked to the atypical joint distribution of satellite stellar mass, radius, and quenching state in these systems.
+Understanding the origin of this behavior will require detailed analyses of satellite orbits, infall times, and gas histories.

+\item \textbf{Host environment does not strongly alter the stellar-mass dependence of quenching.} Across both isolated and non-isolated hosts, the simulations and observations show qualitatively similar quenched fraction trends with satellite stellar mass.
+This indicates that the stellar-mass dependence of satellite quenching is comparatively insensitive to large-scale host environment over the range explored in this work.
+Differences between environment classes are much more apparent in the radial trends, where the detailed spatial and stellar-mass distributions of satellites become increasingly important.

-\item \textbf{Satellite populations are broadly similar across datasets in number and stellar mass.} Across FIREbox, FIRE-2, TNG50, SAGA, and ELVES, the stellar mass functions and projected radial distributions of satellites show strong agreement.
-Median satellite counts per host differ only modestly across datasets, supporting the validity of comparing quenched fractions within a unified stellar-mass range of $10^{7}$--$10^{10}\,M_\odot$.
+\item \textbf{Satellite populations are broadly similar across datasets in number and stellar mass.} Across FIREbox, FIRE-2, TNG50, SAGA, and ELVES, the satellite stellar mass functions and projected radial distributions are broadly comparable, although systematic differences remain between datasets.
+In particular, TNG50 exhibits a more centrally concentrated satellite population than is observed in SAGA and ELVES.
+Median satellite counts per host differ only modestly across datasets, supporting the validity of comparing quenched fractions within a unified stellar-mass range of $10^{7}$-$10^{10}\,M_\odot$.